samuelgodson55/asset-mgt-render-free/DEPLOYMENT_VM.md

 > the setup above: the hostname changes every restart, and Cloudflare
 > Access (the SSH gate in step 2d) can't attach to a hostname outside a
 > zone you control.
 Treat it as a smoke test while you register/migrate a
-> real domain, not as the deployed configuration.
+> real domain, not as the deployed configuration — it doesn't provision
+> anything, doesn't touch Terraform state, and the tunnel disappears the
+> moment you Ctrl-C it (`--rm`).

 **Once you've applied Terraform (step 8), reaching the VM looks like this** — install